flood-io/element/packages/docs/versioned_docs/version-1.5/guides/CLI.md

   - `--loop-count` Override the loopCount setting in the test script `[number]`
   - ~~`--strict` Compile the script in strict mode.
 This can be helpful in diagnosing problems.~~ `DEPRECATED`
-	- `--fail-status-code` Specify an exit code when the test fails.
-Defaults to 1.
+  - `--fail-status-code` Specify an exit code when the test fails. `[number]` Defaults to 1.
   - `--config-file` Specify the path to a config file to run the test with.
-If a path is not passed, defaults to `element.config.js`.
-This flag only works when [running a test with a config file](cli.md#run-a-test-locally-with-the-default-config-file)
+If a path is not specified, defaults to `element.config.js`.
+This flag only works when [running a test with a config file](cli#run-a-test-locally-with-the-default-config-file)

 - Paths: